 The Application Process

-Once the application has been received, we will examine the information provided, then instruct the Animal Welfare Officer (Environmental Health Officer) to arrange an inspection with you.
+Once your application has been received, we will examine the information provided, then instruct the Animal Welfare Officer (Environmental Health Officer) to arrange an inspection with you.
+An Officer will contact you for payment of the appropriate fee following receipt of your full and complete application.

 All premises will be inspected before a licence is granted.
 The inspector will be looking to make sure the applicant has the following: